sarbal/BINF_tut/lessons/lesson8.md

 for i, c in enumerate(name):
     print("name[%d] = %s"%(i,c))
 ```

+Range is the Pythonic way of iterating over consecutive integers.
 ```
-Range is the Pythonic way of iterating over consecutive integers for x in range(10):
+for x in range(10):
     print(x)
 ```